metrocardinsomnia/metrocardinsomnia.github.io/_posts/2026-07-09-good-things.md

 categories: blog
 ---

+Plans for today:

+- Billy's sub shop for a pastrami sub or a steak bomb or an italin sub I can't decide...
+- Linger duh
+- Running health -> rest day + home PT exercises
+- Japanese -> read 10 more pages of Mieko Kawakami and at least 20 more Kanji for 1450 total

 Good things:

 Building key get!
 Huge relief.
 I still don't know how the previous subletter destroyed the key but we've been stuck loitering around for people to leave or enter the building since Saturday.